Nine-dart finish

-The feat was first achieved on television by John Lowe in 1984, and has since been via this medium a total 64 times.
+The feat was first achieved on television by John Lowe in 1984, and it has since been accomplished in televised matches a total of 96 times.
 Paul Lim was the first to hit a nine-darter in the World Championship, making history during the 1990 BDO World Darts Championship in a second-round victory over Jack McKenna.
-Phil Taylor has achieved the most on television with 15, his first coming in 2002 and his last in 2015.
+Phil Taylor has achieved the most on television, with 11, his first coming in 2002 and his last in 2015.
 Taylor is the only player to achieve two nine-darters in the same match, doing so in the final of the 2010 Premier League against James Wade.
 The following year, Brendan Dolan became the first to accomplish a nine-darter by starting and finishing with a double, as per the format of the World Grand Prix event of that year.

 Adrian Lewis was the first player to hit a nine-darter in a World Championship final, doing so during the 2011 PDC World Darts Championship final against Gary Anderson.
 Twelve years later, Michael Smith repeated the feat in the 2023 PDC World Darts Championship final against Michael van Gerwen.
 In 2013, Terry Jenkins and Kyle Anderson were the first players to hit a nine-darter on the same day, doing so on the second day of the 2014 PDC World Darts Championship.
 Wade and Robert Thornton were the first players to both achieve a perfect leg in the same match, doing so during the 2014 World Grand Prix.
+In 2023, Fallon Sherrock became the first woman to achieve the feat on television.
+At the 2024 Bahrain Darts Masters, Luke Littler became the youngest player to hit a televised nine-darter, accomplishing the feat two days before his 17th birthday.

 Methods of achievement

-A single game of darts (known as a leg) requires a player to score exactly 501 points, ending with either the bullseye or a double.
+A single game of darts (known as a leg) requires a player to score exactly 501 points, ending with a double (which includes the bullseye).
 Each shot consists of exactly three darts, and 60 is the maximum that can be scored with any one dart.
 Thus 180 is the maximum score from a shot, and nine throws are the minimum necessary to win.

-Although many other combinations are possible, the traditional nine-dart finish requires a score of 60 (triple 20) with each of the first six throws: that is, with the first two shots of three.
+Although many other combinations are possible, the traditional nine-dart finish requires a score of 60 (treble 20) with each of the first six throws: that is, with the first two shots of three.
 That leaves 141 to score on the final shot (of three darts), known as the outshot.

-This outshot of 141 is traditionally performed in one of three ways:
+This outshot of 141 is traditionally performed in one of four ways: